TiagoValdrich/updatr/README.md

    - `go.mod` for Go projects
    - `package.json` for NodeJS projects
 3. Once detected, it executes the configured commands for that language in sequence
-4. If no configuration is found for a language, it falls back to default git operations:
+4. If no configuration is found for a language, it won't run any command to avoid unexpected behaviors
-   - git stash
-   - git checkout master
-   - git pull origin master

 ## Contributing